Exercise & After Treatment Classes

 Helping you safely return or safely adopt a healthy lifestyle

 A unique program designed to serve cancer patients in North Carolina.
 Get REAL & HEEL is not just an exercise program.
-It integrates individualized prescriptive exercise with recreational therapy to provide a program that strengthen your body and mind.
-We develop an individualized plan that helps each participantmanage cancer treatment-related symptoms and increase chances of survivorship and quality of life.
+It integrates individualized prescriptive exercise with recreational therapy to provide a program that strengthens your body and mind.
+We develop an individualized plan that helps each participant manage cancer treatment-related symptoms and increase chances of survivorship and quality of life.
 Because of grant support, this program is currently provided to individuals free of charge.
-Please visit Get REAL & HEEL or contact Kelly Hermanson at 919-962-1222, email@example.com.
+Please visit Get REAL & HEEL or contact Kelly Hermanson at 919-962-1222, firstname.lastname@example.org.

 A FREE 2 ½-hour, 4-6 week workshop to help cancer survivors and their caregivers make the transition from active treatment to post-treatment care.
 Meet other survivors, get your questions answered and learn how to move forward and positively impact your life.